adon-cloudcannon/landing-page-test/src/collections/lessons/sveltekit-beginner-tutorial/adding-social-sharing-images-in-sveltekit.md

 ## Schema.org Svelte Markup

 Finally we will add a spot of Schema.org markup.
-This is markup designed to let the search engines know more about our page content and generate&nbsp;<a target="_blank" rel="noopener" href="https://developers.google.com/search/docs/appearance/featured-snippets">featured snippets</a>.
+This is markup designed to let the search engines know more about our page content and generate <a target="_blank" rel="noopener" href="https://developers.google.com/search/docs/appearance/featured-snippets">featured snippets</a>.
 For example, on an e-commerce site product page, you can include meta on the price and availability of the featured product.
-Schema.org is quite an advanced SEO topic so we will just scratch the surface here, but explore&nbsp;<a target="_blank" rel="noopener" href="https://schema.org/">Schema.org</a>&nbsp;if you are keen to learn more.
+Schema.org is quite an advanced SEO topic so we will just scratch the surface here, but explore <a target="_blank" rel="noopener" href="https://schema.org/">Schema.org</a> if you are keen to learn more.

 Schema.org markup goes into a `script` tag with type set to `application/ld+json`.
 This is a little different to the other meta we added.